The Coronavirus pandemic saw many people start working from home. But now, is there really any reason to go back to the office?

 Remote work can also boost the bottom line of the business.
 Not having to run an office creates massive costs savings – rents, leases, energy, employee perks.
 If you’re a business renting an office in the City of London, for example, you could save hundreds of thousands of pounds.

-Drawbacks to remote work
+Drawbacks to remote jobs

 Of course, nothing is perfect.
 There are several disadvantages to remote working which means it’s not for everybody: